 International cooperative arrangements have long been a matter of course and an established feature at Freie Universität Berlin as an “International Network University.”
 After all, the university was first founded with substantial support from institutions outside Germany.

-The university’s international networking goals are now also supported by its seven international liaison offices, located in Brussels, Cairo, Moscow, New York, New Delhi, Beijing and São Paulo.
+The university’s international networking goals are now also supported by its seven international liaison offices, located in Beijing, Brussels, Cairo, Moscow, New Delhi, New York, and São Paulo.
 These offices provide support to scholars, scientists, and researchers affiliated with Freie Universität who wish to explore cooperative opportunities in these regions and serve as a point of contact for researchers, instructors, and students.

 With more than 100 central university partnerships worldwide – especially in the regions of particular focus for the university: North America and Latin America, East and Southeast Asia, and Eastern Europe – and more than 300 agreements in place within the Erasmus lifelong learning program (LLP), Freie Universität offers its students a host of opportunities to experience life abroad.
 At the same time, the university is a sought-after destination for students from all over the world.
 The international character of Freie Universität is also evident in the FUBiS summer school program, the largest of its kind in Germany.